 2. 🗙 No LH Surge AND 🗙 No PDG Spike

 If you could neither find an LH positive result nor a PDG positive test result, we recommend you do a BBT chart to find out whether you have ovulated or not.
 If the BBT Chart doesn't show a spike, we recommend that you visit your doctor earlier to check whether there is an ovulation dysfunction issue, i.e, not ovulating.

-Most fertile women normally can find both peaks of LH and PDG, so these results can assure you are ready to get pregnant.
-If you use the Premom ovulation predictor app, it can accurately predict both your next ovulation day and period day with the double-checked ovulation result.
+Most fertile women normally can find both peaks of LH and PdG, so these results can assure you are ready to get pregnant.
+If you use the Premom ovulation predictor app, it can accurately predict both your next ovulation day and period day with the double-check ovulation result.